pandas-dev/pandas/doc/source/getting_started/install.rst

 In Linux/Mac you can run ``which python`` on your terminal and it will tell you which is the Python you're using.
 If it's something like "/usr/bin/python", you're using the Python from the system, which is not recommended.

-If you used Python before you may have used virtual environments and pip.
-While this is fine for many Python projects (e.g. Django), when using data projects (pandas, numpy, tensorflow, etc.) this is discouraged.
-It's easily susceptible to installation errors in non-Python dependencies and the libraries can run slower while using pip to perform installations.
-The widely used solution to this problem is to use conda.
+It is highly recommended to use ``conda``, for quick installation and for package and dependency updates.
 You can find simple installation instructions for pandas in this document: `installation instructions </getting_started.html>`.

 Another possible way of fixing the error is by first finding the version of your python installation with::